 - Sampling and inline measurements

 Speed-lab exercises and demos.
-During this popular course section the participants will be given the possibility to make some hands on trials as well as take part of a number of short demos of various techniques, phenomena and analytical devices.
+During this popular course section the participants will undertake hands-on trials and includes a number of short demonstrations of various techniques, phenomena and analytical devices.

-Participants are given a possibility to choose the direction of Day 3, depending on their area of interest.
+Participants choose a track and roundtable, depending on their area of interest.

-In the afternoon of Day 3 joint lectures will also be given on milling and sieving of powders.
+In the afternoon of Day 3, joint lectures will be given on milling and sieving of powders.

 WHO SHOULD ATTEND?

 This is an introductory course on powder and powder processing for academics and engineers.
-Persons from industry or academia that work with powder within production, R & D, QA or QC will benefit by participating in this course.
-University researchers will benefit from a deeper insight into real industrial problems.
+People from industry or academia who work with powder within production, R & D, QA or QC will benefit by participating in this course.
+University researchers will benefit from deeper insight into real industrial problems.

 Stefan Ulvenlund has a PhD in Inorganic Chemistry and is the Chief Scientific Officer at the contract research company CR Competence AB in Lund.
 He also holds the professorship in Formulation Technology at Lund University.
 Stefan has around 20 years of experience in the fields of applied chemistry and formulation science, primarily within pharmaceutics (including 13 years at AstraZeneca), but also in cosmetics, personal care, agrochemicals and other businesses.